xhvolkam/Tracked_vehicle/P and PI controllers/README.md

 Measured data and visualization scripts are available in the [Server and Data Plotting](Server%20and%20Data%20Plotting/) folder.

 This part of the project contains recorded experimental data together with the MATLAB script `Plotting.m`, which is used for generating plots and analyzing controller performance.

+The communication between the vehicle and the computer is handled by a `server.py`, which enables real-time data logging and evaluation of the control performance.

 ---